CedricNtwari/budget-explorer/TESTING.md

 3. **Test Case: Invalid Contact Form Submission (Name Contains Numbers)**

    - **Expected**: Submitting a form where the name contains numbers should trigger a validation error and the form should be re-rendered with error messages.
-   - **Testing**: Submitted a form with an invalid name containing numbers.
+   - **Testing**: Submitted a form in which the message contained only one word.
    - **Result**: The form submission failed as expected, the page re-rendered, and the error "Name should not contain numbers" was displayed.
    - **Fix**: N/A (everything worked as expected).